riya0522/Othello/README.md

 # Othello
-Othello Game - Made uisng HTML, CSS and Javascript
+Othello Game - Made using HTML, CSS and Javascript